ryssbowh/pingu-page-module/README.md

 # Page module

-Tools to create simple landing pages, define regions for them, and assign blocks to those regions.
+Tools to create simple landing pages.

-## TODO

 ## Pages

-Each page has a layout (list of regions), a url and a name.
+Each page has a layout defined by the front theme.
+It has a slug to be accessible through the front end.

-## Regions

-Blocks can be added to regions in the page 'blocks' contextual link in the back end
+Its content is made of a list of blocks.